utkinn/PyGmod/docs/reference/lua.rst

 ``pygmod.lua`` - Lua interoperability
 =====================================

-Access to the Lua environment.
-Can be used for getting and setting arbitrary variables, calling Lua functions and manipulating tables and objects.
+This module provides the direct access to the Lua environment, such as getting and setting arbitrary variables, calling Lua functions and manipulating tables and objects.

+.. module:: pygmod.lua
+    :synopsis: Lua interoperability

 .. data:: G

-    Lua global namespace.
+    A singleton object that represents the Lua global namespace.
 Same as ``_G`` in Lua.
+You can use it to get and set variables in the Lua environment.

     ::